k8ssandra/k8ssandra-operator/docs/content/en/reference/crd/releases/k8ssandra-operator-releases/k8ssandra-operator-crds-1.16/_index.md

         <td>boolean</td>
         <td>
           HostProcess determines if a container should be run as a 'Host Process' container.
+This field is alpha-level and will only be honored by components that enable the WindowsHostProcessContainers feature flag.
+Setting this field without the feature flag will result in errors when validating the Pod.
 All of a Pod's containers must have the same effective HostProcess value (it is not allowed to have a mix of HostProcess containers and non-HostProcess containers).
 In addition, if HostProcess is true then HostNetwork must also be set to true.<br/>
         </td>
         <td>false</td>
       </tr><tr>